-Set a budget for the various expenses included in your broadband plan.
+Set a budget for the various expenses included in your plan.

-- Detail the expenses that your broadband plan will include - Consider various cost options and provide justification for each cost that you select
+- Detail the expenses that your high-speed Internet plan will include - Consider various cost options and provide justification for each cost that you select

-Understand Your Costs
+Understand Your Costs -

-A clear understanding of all the expenses required to execute your broadband plan will allow you to properly plan financially.
-Below is a framework for thoughtfully considering the costs associated with your broadband plan.
+A clear understanding of all the expenses required to execute your plan.
+Below is a framework for thoughtfully considering your costs.